 Begin at the right time.
 Beware of a "use it or lose it" approach to Social Security.
-Most Americans "pull the trigger" on Social Security too early, locking themselves into a lower monthly benefit for the rest of their lives.
+Many Americans "pull the trigger" on Social Security too early, locking themselves into a lower monthly benefit for the rest of their lives.
+Social Security is underfunded, and failure to find a fix could in theory mean future benefits could be cut by a projected 22%.
+But such cuts, even if they occur, will be imposed equally on all claimants, whether they have begin to collect or not.